JupiterOne-Archives/docs-old/docs/integrations/google/jupiter-integration-google.md

 A common log when running the integration job is `list_token_error`.
-Although it appears to be an error, this is actually just a warning returned from Google APIs because the **"JupiterOne SystemUser"** configured for integration purposes does not have the right permissions to list the tokens for super admin users.
+Although it appears to be an error, this is actually just a warning returned from Google APIs because the **"JupiterOne SystemUser"** configured for integration purposes does not have the right permissions to list the tokens for users with higher privileges, such as the "Super Admin" Role.
 These tokens are not necessary for the job to complete and all other data will still be retrieved.

 # How to Uninstall